jennielees/full-stack/_posts/2014-08-06-week-2-extra-credit.md

 * Update `sweep_day` to return a `True` or `False` value.

-* Take a command line argument and break out the house number from the street name, calling `sweep_day` with these and tomorrow's day and week number.
+* Take a command line argument (remember `argv`?) and break out the house number from the street name, calling `sweep_day` with these and tomorrow's day and week number.
 Take the result you get back from `sweep_day` and print an appropriate message.

 Here's a helper if you need it: